Instructor Guidelines 2020/21

 Address to TEO program coordinator/program manager (practicum and field experience).

 Addressed in writing to the Associate Dean, Teacher Education.

 Instructors are advised to keep accurate records of teacher candidate performance and attendance and to ask for a second reader/marker if grades are challenged.
 In the event of concerns related to practicum performance, practicum supervisors are advised to request a crosscheck observation and to complete an Interim Report.

 An appeal must be accompanied by a written statement including:

-- copies of any documents to which the appellant refers.
+- copies of any pertinent documents.

 7.0 Teacher Education Program Support